 A Friend for Henry by Jenn Bailey.
 Henry looks about his classroom, he notices all the details about the objects and his fellow classmates.
 He is looking for a friend and wonders how he will fit in.
 As he tries to find a child to be his friend, there are some misunderstandings and set-backs, and a bit of sensory overload at times.
 Even kids who are not on the spectrum will recognize the challenges and rewards that come with learning how to be a friend.

 My Brother Charlie by Holly Robinson Peete & Ryan Elizabeth Peete.
 It has been brought to my attention that many people believe this book presents a harmful picture of autistic individuals.
 I leave it on the list, not to encourage you to read it, but so you can make your own decision and know you might want to avoid it, as it is commonly recommended by others.
-It also remains on the list as a signpost because we can only learn about how to do better by demonstrating to others (kindly and with out shame) how we are listening.
+It also remains on the list as a signpost because we can only learn about how to do better by demonstrating to others how we are listening.

 Ian’s Walk by Laurie Lears.
 It has been brought to my attention that many people believe this book presents a harmful picture of autistic individuals.
 I leave it on the list, not to encourage you to read it, but so you can make your own decision and know you might want to avoid it, as it is commonly recommended by others.
-It also remains on the list as a signpost because we can only learn about how to do better by demonstrating to others (kindly and with out shame) how we are listening.
+It also remains on the list as a signpost because we can only learn about how to do better by demonstrating to others how we are listening.

 Early Chapter Books with Characters Who Have ASD